nishinapervin/MyRemotGitRepo/README.md

 # MyRemotGitRepo
-My first Git remote repository
+My first Git remote repository.
 This is for understanding purpose